 While many are familiar with the concept of caviar, few know what caviar truly is.
 Here is your foundational guide to caviar, including some answers to key questions you may have.

 Caviar is the salted, non-fertilized eggs of sturgeon.
-While caviar falls into the broader category of fish roe, not all fish roe is considered caviar.
-Like wine, cheese, olive oil and other exquisite food products of Europe, nations take caviar classification very seriously.
-Sturgeon only!
+While caviar falls into the broader category of fish roe, not all fish roe can be considered caviar.
+For fish roe to be considered caviar, it must come from a species of wild sturgeon.

 The first known record of caviar goes all the way back to the 4th century B.C., when the Greek scholar Aristotle praised sturgeon eggs as a delicacy.
 However, the Russian Tsars truly delivered caviar into the world of luxury.